GoldGH/learngit/readme.txt

 abcdefg
-Create a new branch is quick.
+Create a new branch is quick & easy.
 1